Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Case studies

-For Case 1, PSFA-EWC provides excellent performance for successive modes and the unusual dynamic behaviors can be detected by $S^2$ statistic.
-In particular, the detection accuracy of Situations 2 and 3 is generally higher than that of Situations 1, 4 and 5.
-For Situation 2-3, the FDRs of $S^2$ approach $100\%$ while the FDRs are less than $90\%$ for other three situations.
-The FDRs of $T^2$ or SPE are similar for these five situations.
-Similarly, for Situations 6-11, the FDRs of SPE statistic are basically at $ 92\% \sim 94\% $.
-However, for Situation 6-8, the FDRs of $S^2$ are higher than those of Situations 9-11.
-Compared with PSFA, the previously learned knowledge is preserved while sequential modes are trained, which is sufficient to deliver outstanding performance for previous modes.
-Besides, PSFA-EWC can transfer knowledge between modes.
-For instance, the monitoring results of Situation 2 are superior to Situation 4. $S^2$ is an important index to detect the abnormality from dynamic features in multimode processes, which indicates that PSFA-EWC is preferred because the FDRs of $S^2$ are satisfactory.
-The previously learned knowledge contributes to building an accurate model for future relevant modes, thus the forward transfer ability is reflected.
-For Situations 12-14, RSFA fails to monitor the successive modes based on an adaptive model, where the FDRs of $S^2$ are less than $65\%$.
+For Situations 12--14, RSFA fails to monitor the successive modes based on an adaptive model, where the FDRs of $S^2$ are less than $60\%$.
 RSFA is difficult to track the dramatic variations on the entire dataset.
-Analogous to PSFA-EWC, PCA-EWC is expected to offer prominent performance for sequential modes.
-However, the FDRs of Situations 16-20 cannot compare with the corresponding situations of PSFA-EWC.
-Although both methods utilize EWC to preserve the previously learned knowledge, PSFA can deal with dynamic slow features and $S^2$ is designed to reflect the unusual dynamic behaviors, while PCA is suitable to static data in each mode.
+Analogous to PSFA--EWC, PCA--EWC is expected to offer prominent performance for sequential modes.
+However, the FDRs of Situations 16--20 cannot compare with the corresponding situations of PSFA--EWC.
+Although both methods utilize EWC to preserve the previously learned knowledge, PSFA can deal with dynamic slow features and $S^2$ is designed to reflect the unusual dynamic behaviors, while PCA is suitable to stationary data in each mode.
 IMPPCA and MCVA build the local models in each mode and the model needs to be retrained on the entire dataset when a new mode arrives.
-They deliver outstanding monitoring consequences for the learned modes, especially for MCVA.
+They deliver outstanding monitoring consequences for the learned modes, expect for Situation 30.

-Similar to Case 1, the monitoring results of Case 2 are analyzed succinctly.
-PSFA-EWC and PSFA offer the similar FDRs of $T^2$ or SPE, but PSFA-EWC has higher FDRs of $S^2$ than PSFA, especially for Situations 6-11.
-For Situations 6-8, the FDRs of $S^2$ are higher than $70\%$, while FDRs of Situations 9-11 are lower than $20\%$.
-The FDRs of $S^2$ are $74.8\%$ and $8.8\%$ for Situations 6 and 9, which reveals that the learned knowledge from previous modes contributes to improving the detection rates of mode $\mathcal{M}_3$.
-Briefly, PSFA-EWC furnishes the backward and forward transfer ability.
-For RSFA, the FDRs of $S^2$ are less than $41\%$ and partial faulty samples are mistaken for normal data.
-For Situations 15-20, the FDRs of SPE are lower than $81\%$, while the FDRs of PSFA-EWC are higher than $90\%$.
-The performance of IMPPCA and MCVA are not satisfactory and the FDRs are lower than $70\%$ except for Situations 24 and 26.
-Partial monitoring charts are depicted in Fig. \ref{case2} owing to space limitation.